- Co-Director, Neonatal Intensive Care Unit, UH Cleveland Medical Center

 Dr. Nock is board certified in pediatrics and neonatal-perinatal medicine.
 She also is certified in neonatal resuscitation.

-Dr. Nock earned her bachelor’s degree from Xavier University, Cincinnati, Ohio, and her medical degree from the University of Cincinnati College of Medicine.
-She completed her residency in pediatrics and a fellowship in neonatology-perinatal medicine at UH Rainbow Babies & Children’s Hospital.
+Dr. Nock earned her bachelor’s degree from Xavier University, Cincinnati, and her medical degree from the University of Cincinnati College of Medicine.
+She completed her residency in pediatrics and fellowship in neonatology-perinatal medicine at UH Rainbow Babies & Children’s Hospital.

 Awards and Recognition

 Fellow, American Academy of Pediatrics

 Top Doctors, Cleveland Magazine